-TRANSIENT STUDENTS FROM POINT UNIVERSITY AT ANOTHER

-COLLEGE: A transient student is one who, with advance approval of the Registrar, takes one or more courses at another regionally-accredited institution of higher education to meet curricular requirements at Point University.
+TRANSIENT STUDENTS FROM POINT UNIVERSITY AT ANOTHER COLLEGE: A transient student is one who, with advance approval of the Registrar, takes one or more courses at another regionally-accredited institution of higher education to meet curricular requirements at Point University.
 Such a student is considered a Point University student while studying elsewhere.
 Any and all credits taken as a transient student are subject to the normal transfer of credit practices at Point University.
-Students are urged to contact the Registrar to ensure that transient credit for which they intend to enroll will be accepted.
-Associate-level students who have earned 45 semester hours or more are ineligible for transient study; bachelor's-level students who have earned 90 semester hours or more are also ineligible for transient study.
+Students are urged to contact the registrar to ensure that transient credit for which they intend to enroll will be accepted.